selab-gatech/AutoRestTest/README.md

 ## Configuration

 There is a wide array of configuration options available within the codebase.
-For convenience, the configuration options are easily accessible within the `configurations.py` file in the root directory.
+For convenience, the configuration options are easily accessible within `src/autoresttest/configurations.py`.
 The file contains information regarding each of the parameters that can be altered.
 The following are additional instructions for each of the configuration choices.
-Note that the parameteres referenced in the following steps are found in the `configurations.py` file.
+Note that the parameteres referenced in the following steps are found in `src/autoresttest/configurations.py`.

 #### 1. Specifying the API Directory

-If the user intends to use their own OpenAPI Specification files as described in the *Installation* section, they can change the **SPECIFICATION_DIRECTORY** variable within the `configurations.py` file to the name of the directory containing the added specifications.
+If the user intends to use their own OpenAPI Specification files as described in the *Installation* section, they can change the **SPECIFICATION_DIRECTORY** variable within `src/autoresttest/configurations.py` to the name of the directory containing the added specifications.

 #### 2. Configuring the Reinforcement Learning Parameters